ivivanov/crypto-bot/README.md

 ## TODOs
 Easy picks:
-- add debug/verbose flag - check conn.go const verbose
-- add clientOrderId to the output
-- console output
-    - add ClientOrderID
-    - log remove date, add ms
-- cancel all cmd
 - get balance in prepare, remove balance flag, add min order check $10
-- dump on run start config - profit, etc ...
+    - consider situation where you don not want the whole stack to be allocated

+- make ctx struct
+    - add configured logger. remove date & add ms

 Backlog:
 - fill partial below min order.
 If I have order for $10 and only $5 got filled PostCounterTrade would fail